mattgroves/vim-versioning/README.md

 # vim-versioning
-Automatically update version number when saving
+Automatically update version number when saving - add the vimscript to your ~/.vimrc or .vim/vimrc file